mkaszubowski/mkaszubowski.github.io/_posts/2020-12-10-benefits-daily-deployment.md

 tags: development process
 reading_time: 1
 description: Learn how deploying code every day can improve your system and your team efficiency.
+excerpt: Learn how deploying code every day can improve your system and your team efficiency.
+A short list - one minute read.
 ---

 Deploying your code every day is one of the best software delivery practices I